Pastoral Care

 Provides free and confidential pregnancy tests, non-judgmental support for pregnant women, and maternity and infant supplies.
 Referrals for legal assistance, parenting classes, breastfeeding, child care, employment and education, adoption services, counseling, and medical care.

-Support Group for Women Survivors of Sexual Assault
+Healing Circles for Survivors of Sexual Assault